CAREER DESIGN INTERNATIONAL [ career consulting ]

 A number of methods are available for an effective job search campaign.
 Looking for a job requires intelligent planning, proper organisational skills, utilisation of appropriate methods and application of the right techniques.
 Timing is also important and equally important is selling skills.

-Job Search Methods is a valuable program created by Career Design from its own research and study of the Bangladesh job market.
+Job Search Methods is a valuable program created by Career Design from its own research and study of the job markets in selected countries.

 SPEAKING ENGLISH LEVEL 2